freeCodeCamp/freeCodeCamp/curriculum/challenges/english/14-responsive-web-design-22/learn-typography-by-building-a-nutrition-label/step-033.md

 # --description--

-Create a new `.calories-info h1` selector setting the top and bottom margin to `-5px`, and removing the left and right margin.
+Create a new `.calories-info h1` selector setting the top and bottom margin to `-5px`, and the left and right margin to `-2px`.

 # --hints--